-The UCSRN – University College Student Representatives of the Netherlands – is the national student representation body for University College students.
-The UCSRN was founded in medio 2015 and, while the focus in the first year was on creating a solid organisation foundation, this second year was marked by an optimization of organisation processes and creating a vision for the coming years.
-Noting the input from our members during the year, we assessed the priorities for the UCSRN to be as follows:
+The UCSRN – University College Student Representatives of the Netherlands – is the national student representation body for University College students and was founded in medio 2015.
+Noting the input from our members, we assessed the priorities for the UCSRN to be as follows:

 A liberal education requires diversity of students to enable a truly critical discussion and frame of mind.
 Therefore, the UCSRN aims to promote the accessibility of education at its various colleges to students from many different backgrounds as well as diversity within the curriculum and student-organised projects.
 What makes the education excellent is the steep learning curve facilitated by the intensive education.
 Connecting classroom to community – understanding that university is not just a place to pursue academics – is key to the UC programme.
 In order to maintain this high quality of education, the UCSRN, together with the student councils at member UCs, should aim to preserve these key elements of the UC programme and should strive to continuously improve the quality of education.